Charlotte, North Carolina: Climate

 Like much of the Piedmont region of the southeastern United States, Charlotte has a humid subtropical climate (Köppen Cfa), with four distinct seasons.
 Charlotte is part of USDA hardiness zone 8a, transitioning to 7b in the suburbs in all directions except the south.
-The following narrative reflects 1991–2020 climate data.
-Winters are short and fairly mild, with a normal January daily mean temperature of 42.1 °F. On occasion the temperature can fall below 20 °F, but Charlotte also enjoys multiple warm winter days in excess of 65 °F. On average, there are 59 nights per year that drop to or below freezing, and only 1.5 days that fail to rise above freezing.

-Precipitation is evenly distributed through the year.
-Only August stands out as a slightly wetter month, averaging 4.35 inches of rainfall.
-Summers are hot and humid, with a normal July daily mean temperature of 80.1 °F. Hot and humid days can arrive as early as May and last until the end of September.
+Winters are short and fairly mild, with a normal January daily high temperature of 52.3 °F and daily mean temperature of 42.1 °F. On occasion temperatures can fall below 20 °F, but Charlotte also enjoys multiple warm winter days with highs in excess of 65 °F. On average, there are 59 nights per year that drop to or below freezing, and only 1.5 days that fail to rise above freezing.
+Summers are hot and humid, with a normal July daily high temperature of 90.3 °F and daily mean temperature of 80.1 °F. Hot and humid days can arrive as early as May and last until the end of September.
 There is an average of 44 days per year with highs at or above 90 °F. Official record temperatures range from 104 °F recorded six times on 6 September 1954, 9–10 August 2007 and June 29 to July 1, 2012, down to -5 °F recorded on December 30, 1880, February 14, 1899 and January 21, 1985.
 The record cold daily maximum is 14 °F on February 12 and 13, 1899.
 The record warm daily minimum is 82 °F on August 13, 1881.
 (Note: The corresponding record since the observation site was moved to Charlotte/Douglas International Airport in 1948 is 79 °F, last recorded on July 25, 2010.)
 The average window for freezing temperatures is November 5 to March 30, allowing a growing season of 220 days.

 Charlotte is directly in the path of subtropical moisture from the Gulf of Mexico as it heads up the eastern seaboard, thus the city receives ample precipitation throughout the year but also many clear, sunny days.
-Precipitation is generally less frequent in autumn than in spring.
+Precipitation is generally slightly less frequent in autumn than in spring.
 On average, Charlotte receives 43.60 in of precipitation annually, evenly distributed throughout the year.
 Annual precipitation has historically ranged from 26.23 in in 2001 to 68.44 in in 1884.

 There is an average of 3.5 in of snow, mainly in January and February and rarely December or March, with more frequent ice storms and sleet mixed in with rain.
 Seasonal snowfall has historically ranged from no snowfall in 2022-23 and 2023-24 to 22.6 in in 1959–60.
 Snow and ice storms can have a major impact on the area, as they often pull tree limbs down onto power lines and make driving hazardous.
 Snow has been recorded a small number of times in April, most recently on April 2, 2019.